thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 The two functions for this routine are

 -  :func:`set_speciation_parameters() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_parameters>` which
-   primarily takes a list of speciation rates to apply (for other arguments see :func:`documentation <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_parameters>`.
+   primarily takes a list of speciation rates to apply with other options for generating the community.

 -  :func:`apply() <pycoalescence.coalescence_tree.CoalescenceTree.apply>` performs the analysis and writes to the output file.
 This can be extremely RAM and time-intensive for simulations of a large number of individuals.
 The calculations